pykong/MERLIn/README.md

 3. Model checkpoints.
 4. Video files of selected episode runs.
 5. Images of the preprocessed state (optional).

+### Statistical Analysis

+MERLIn will automatically conduct some crude statistical analysis of the experimental results post-training.
+You can manually trigger the analysis by running: `poetry run analyze <path/to/experiment/results>`.
+Analysis results will be written to a subfolder of the results directory `analysis/` .

+#### Summarization

+#### Plotting reward over episodes

+#### Plotting reward distribution

 ### Training Parameters